kgonzale/instagram-basic-display-api/README.md

 If you want to test the webhook, join the discord server here -> https://discord.gg/mnQqbSj5

+### Testing

+If you want to test mavrck data change this ->
+- import mockInstagramResponse from './mock-data/addison/addisonMock.json'
+- import mockPostResponse from './mock-data/addison/mockPost.json'

+to

+- import mockInstagramResponse from './mock-data/mavrck/mavrckMock.json'
+- import mockPostResponse from './mock-data/mavrck/mockPost.json'

 ### Addison Rae imgur

 - https://imgur.com/a/mA9Yz9D